ashislaha/DS-ALGO-in-swift/README.md

 12. Create a binary tree from PreOrder and Inorder traversal array
 13. Create a Double Linked List from Binary tree in inorder fashion.
 14. Mirror of a Binary Tree
+15. Create a Balanced BST from a Normal BST

 B. Heap :